bauerca/drag-sort-listview/README.md

 an issue, mostly asthetic).

-The above shortcomings caused a major reworking of the TI implementation details, resulting in DragSortListView.
-I see a lot of potential in a clean drag-sort list; any app with a user-created list (e.g. "favorites") should benefit.
+The above shortcomings caused a major reworking of the TI implementation details, resulting in DragSortListView (DSLV).
+I see a
+lot of potential in a clean drag-sort list; any app with a user-created list (e.g. "favorites") should benefit.